cue-lang/cuelang.org/content/docs/language-guide/schemas-and-validation/patterns/en.md

 The following approach allows all implementations of `#Base` while discarding excess fields.

 {{{with sidebyside "en" "downcast"}}}
+#nofmt TODO: what is going on here?
-#norun what is going on here?
+#norun TODO: what is going on here?
 -- in.cue --
 #Base: kind!: string
 #X: #Base